jordanul/MS-Project-1/README.md

 ### About Kae

-The idea for the card came from I myself noticing that although a lot of restaurants and supermarkets have and market loyalty cards for use in store and on their own websites, there are a vast number of customers who will now prefer to order groceries online through third parties for the sake of convenience and speed especially since the pandemic.
+The idea for the card came from I myself noticing that although a lot of restaurants and supermarkets have and market loyalty cards for use in store and on their own websites; there are a vast number of customers who will now prefer to order groceries online through third parties for the sake of convenience and speed especially since the pandemic.
 There is a gap in the market for those customers who lose out on the typical rewards they'd receive for their patronage if they had shopped in person.

 ### User Goals

+The website will be for different users with different agendas.

 * To view who Kae are
 * To answer and develop FAQs
 * To be able to see and suggest partners the company currently work with
-* To sign up for the card with multiple options for personalised design.
+* To sign up for the card with multiple options for personalised design
-* To be able to contact the company in case of any issues by  email, phone or post.
+* To be able to contact the company in case of any issues by  email, phone or post

 ### Company Objectives